 Sit tight, buckle up

 Make sure all your children are in their child car seats, that the seats fit properly (taking into account the child’s height and weight) and that all belts are fastened.

-Ensure they’re strapped in, too.
-With any luck, they’ll be in so securely they won’t be able to reach each other…
+With any luck, your kids will be strapped in so securely they won’t be able to reach each other…

-Pack snacks and trinkets to distract them when the going gets stroppy.
-A bite to eat or something to amuse them should help keep spirits up.
+Pack snacks and toys or books to distract them when the going gets stroppy.
+A bite to eat or something to amuse them should keep spirits up.

-Be the journey long or short, it doesn’t take much for a little one’s mood to change, so back-ups are always good to have.
+As all parents know, doesn’t take much for a young child’s mood to change, so back-ups are always good to have.

 Following on from the above, if you’re not rushing, you’re not speeding.
-A slower car is a safer car, particularly when kids are running around.
-As many of the signs say, ’20’s plenty’.
+A slower car is a safer car, particularly when children may be crossing the road.

 Rules of the road

 The learning doesn’t have to start on the school premises.
 Teach your kids as much as you can about road safety as possible.
 Set a good example as a patient, considerate and observant driver.

 Don’t park your car in a position that could endanger others.
 You could even park a short distance away from the school, so a brief walk can offer a practical demonstration of pedestrian safety.